UBehrmann/DAI_practical_work_2/protocol.md

 ### SET_NAME

 Asks the server to set the name of the client.
+The client must provide a name.

 #### request